gawill1234/test_driver/README.md

 that can use self contained tests would benefit for the added convenience and performance of using a test driver.

+You can also use it for different types of testing.
+Setting the test concurrency high can aid with load/stress testing.
+And you can run self-contained performance tests as well.

 The beauty of this driver is that it is completely separate from the tests themselves.